rueckstiess/mtools/tutorials/contributing.md

 The naming is not that relevant, but it's good practice to start with `feature-` or `bugfix-` and include the issue number in the branch name (if available).

 Now make your changes to the code.
 Commit as often as you like.
-Please use meaningful, descriptive git commit messages.
-A git commit with `asdf` or `changed stuff` will not go into the repository.
+Please use meaningful, descriptive git commit messages and avoid `asdf` or `changed stuff` descriptions.

 When you're happy with your changes, push your feature branch to github: